 It is very dangerous for people especially children when we break out the magic tricks and games which involve supernatural worlds and powers and try to tap into a source of spiritual power that is real.
+Many movies and games feature people doing supernatural things and showing all kinds of magical powers.
 But yet it is evil and extremely dangerous.
 These things are an abomination to the Lord, and He does not regard these actions lightly.
 He did not treat it lightly in the ancient world and He does not regard it as something lightly now.